ilyxych96/ScanEP/README.md

-Download all files in folder and run ScanEP.pyw
+Download all files to one folder and run ScanEP.pyw